wighawag/stratagems/docs/contracts/Stratagems.md

 | commitmentHash | the hash of the moves
 | moves | the moves
 | furtherMoves | hash of further moves, unless bytes32(0) which indicate end.
+| newReserveAmount | new amount in reserve as a result

 ### **CommitmentVoid**